 Although multiple myeloma primarily attacks the bones, its effects on bone marrow and the immune system can cause a wide variety of symptoms throughout the body.
-In some people, multiple myeloma can lead to dangerous complications involving the kidneys and blood vessels.
+In many people, multiple myeloma can lead to dangerous complications involving the kidneys.

-For some people, early symptoms of multiple myeloma can include back pain, bone pain, fatigue, nausea, or severe infection.
-Other people with myeloma may not notice that anything is wrong until a bone fractures or kidney function is affected.
-For about 30 percent of people, multiple myeloma is asymptomatic (without symptoms) at diagnosis.
-In these cases, multiple myeloma is usually detected during blood tests for unrelated health issues.
+Early symptoms of multiple myeloma can include back pain, bone pain, fatigue, nausea, or severe infection.
+Other people with myeloma may not notice that anything is wrong until they experience problems with bone fractures or renal (kidney) function.
+Early-stage myeloma that doesn’t cause symptoms is known as smoldering multiple myeloma (SMM).
+SMM may be detected during blood tests for unrelated health issues.

 Not everyone with multiple myeloma will experience every possible myeloma symptom.
 What symptoms someone experiences may depend on what type of myeloma (or related condition) they have.
 Many symptoms of myeloma can be managed with effective treatment.

 In multiple myeloma, abnormal plasma cells (a type of white blood cell) build up in the bones, causing tumors, inflicting damage, and leading to bone pain.
 Pain in the back, skull, hips, and ribs is common in those with myeloma.
-Myeloma lesions also weaken bone and can lead to fractures.
+Myeloma lesions (tumors) also weaken bone and can lead to fractures.
 Broken bones often take longer to heal in people with myeloma, so fractures hurt for longer.
 Some types of fractures, including hip fractures, often lead to chronic pain.
-Bone lesions in the vertebrae can cause the spine to collapse, compressing the spinal cord and causing nerve pain.
-Persistent headaches, muscle pain, and abdominal pain can also be symptoms of myeloma.
+Bone lesions in the vertebrae (bones in the spine) can cause the spine to collapse, compressing the spinal cord and causing nerve pain.
+This is called spinal cord compression.